pierrePalud/beetroots/docs/sensor-loc.rst

 Sensor localization problem
 ===========================

-This example shows how the ``beetroots`` package can be used to perform inversion on a slightly more complicated casde: the sensor localization problem.
+This example shows how the ``beetroots`` package can be used to perform inversion on a slightly more complicated case: the sensor localization problem.
-Run
+This second example appears in Section IV.B of :cite:t:`paludEfficientSamplingNon2023`.

 TODO: explain that what is needed to prepare the run is only